-The North American Shwachman Diamond Syndrome Registry (SDSR)
+The Shwachman-Diamond Syndrome Registry (SDSR)

-Co-Director: Kasiani Myers, MD
+Director: Akiko Shimamura, MD, PhD Co-Director: Kasiani Myers, MD

-Typical symptoms may include frequent infections, low energy/fatigue, increased bruising or bleeding, frequent loose bowel movements, and poor growth.
+Typical symptoms may include frequent loose bowel movements, poor growth, frequent infections, low energy/fatigue or increased bruising or bleeding.
 Some people with SDS have additional symptoms such as those involving the bones, liver, immune system, heart, eczema, and other organ systems.
 However, some people with SDS may lack apparent symptoms for a long time.
 Early diagnosis allows treatment prior to the development of irreversible complications.

 Since SDS is a rare disorder, limited information is available to guide diagnosis, medical management, and treatment.
 To address this gap and improve the health of patients with SDS, the Registry was established in December of 2008 to collect clinical information and samples from people affected with SDS and their families.
 The SDSR was first headquartered at the Fred Hutchinson Cancer Research Center and later moved to Boston Children’s Hospital in collaboration with Cincinnati Children’s Hospital and Medical Center.
 Together, we can cure SDS!